 There are no known sources of hazardous, toxic, or radioactive wastes in the project area.
 Sediments and materials for the areas to be excavated during construction have been evaluated to be sandy material, with no indication of contaminants.
-USACE contruction Best Management Practices (BMP) would be in place addressing pertolium control/spills.
-As stated in the standard contract specifications, the disposal of hazardous or solid wastes would be in compliance with Federal, State, and local laws.
-A spill prevention plan would also be required.
+USACE construction Best Management Practices (BMP) would be in place addressing petroleum control/spills.
+As stated in the standard

-4.12 NOISE
+4.13 NOISE